 As outlined in Section 1.D of this Guidebook, Equity Eligible Contractors can request an advance of up to 50% of the REC Contract value prior to Energization.62 Below outlines the steps for EEC advance of capital.
 The Seller is the EEC-certified Approved Vendor while the Buyer is the contracting utility.
+The advance of capital is only offered for projects submitted to the EEC Program category, and is not offered to all EEC-submitted projects to other Program categories.

-- 1. During the Part I application process an EEC-certified Approved Vendor may submit a request indicating the Advance of Capital amount requested.
+- 1. During the Part I application process an EEC-certified Approved Vendor may submit a request indicating the advance of capital amount requested.
 Both the request and the amount to be disbursed is subject to IPA approval. - a.
 A short narrative must be submitted describing the need being addressed and the key project development milestone(s) that will trigger disbursement.
 The narrative description should include a breakdown of costs that the advance will cover and may be submitted on a confidential basis. - 2.
 Upon Part I verification and contract or product order approval by the Commission, the EEC-certified Approved Vendor submits verification of milestone achievement for Agency review and approval for disbursement. - 3.
 If disbursement is approved, the Agency sends the Buyer and Seller written notice of approval, a revised Schedule A indicating the date of approval and the amount approved for disbursement. - 4.
 The EEC-certified Approved Vendor may then invoice the Buyer for the approved disbursement on or after the first day (but no later than the tenth day) of the month after the written approval is sent from the IPA to the Approved Vendor.63

-$^{^{60}}$ Details are further outlined in the 2022 REC Delivery Contracts
+60 Details are further outlined in the 2022 REC Delivery Contracts